Cornelrest/multimedia-re-dataset/README.md

 ## Overview

-This dataset accompanies the research paper "Knowledge Extraction from Multimedia Data in Requirements Engineering: An Empirical Study" published in Requirements Engineering journal.
+This dataset accompanies the research paper "Knowledge Extraction from Multimedia Data in Requirements Engineering: An Empirical Study," suitable for a journal publication.

 The dataset contains anonymized multimedia data from a controlled experiment with 60 participants across three Czech universities, comparing traditional text-based requirements elicitation with multimedia-enhanced approaches.